The Tomb Guards (or Sentinels) stand watch at the Tomb of the Unknown Soldier at Arlington National Cemetery all day and night.

 What happens if you fail?

 Guards who fail a test can take it a second time.
 If you fail again and are released from training, you can come back later and start from the beginning.

 If any guards are released from training due to disciplinary reasons, they are not welcome back.

 What happens when you pass?

-If you pass the 4th test, you become Fully Qualified and earn your Tomb Guard Identification Badge, the second rarest badge.
-They will be awarding their 622nd badge this month (March 2014).
+If you pass the 4th test, you become Fully Qualified and earn your Tomb Guard Identification Badge, the second rarest badge in the U.S. Army.